-Bentley beats every other manufacturer, including Rolls-Royce, hands down here, with a great blend of colours and materials, all polished and stitched to within an inch of their lives.
+The interior is a work of art, with a great blend of colours and materials, all polished and stitched to within an inch of their lives.
 And, like in the Coupe, you get the snazzy revolving, three-sided fascia panel in the middle of the dashboard, like a very expensive Toblerone.
 Push the button to select from a blank surface matching the rest of the dash trim, three analogue dials or the infotainment screen that shows radio, sat-nav and phone information.

 Additional touches for the Convertible include the introduction of an “airscarf”, an air vent positioned by the headrest in each seat, which sends a funnel of warm air round your neck at the push of a button.
 Add to that the heated arm rest on the centre console, and you’ll be snug as a bug.
 The only disappointment is that, instead of adapting the design of the top of the windscreen to send air round the occupants as much as possible with the roof down, Bentley has gone for one of those plastic air deflectors which you erect behind the front seats when there are no rear passengers.

 The seats are big and wonderfully supportive, and there’s plenty of space up front.
 There’s room for four adults on short journeys, although the rear two will get leg cramps if the front passengers are six-footers.
 The rear is easily accessed through a decent gap when the seats are tilted and pushed forwards.
 With just two adults in, however, you could be in Geneva before dinner and not feel the worse for wear.

 The boot is plenty big enough for the requisite weekend-away luggage (235 litres for those who that means anything to).
 Even when the fabric roof folds away, there is still plenty of room for shopping and luggage; not the baby stroller, however, but you’d have gone for the Bentayga if that were a necessity.